MatterMiners/cobald/systemd/README.md

  - `systemctl start cobald` starts one instance of COBalD as a service
  - `systemctl stop cobald` stops the instance of COBald
  - `systemctl status cobald` reports the current status of the COBalD instance
+ - `systemctl enable cobald` the COBalD instance starts at system boot

  ## Multiple COBalD Instances:
 Copy the file `cobald@.service` into the `/usr/lib/systemd/system` directory.